- Program Details

 Inpatient Teaching Rounds - Highland Hospital

 Teaching rounds at Highland Hospital have gradually evolved from the traditional conference room discussions to predominantly bedside experiences.
 These rounds are conducted three to four days a week by attending physicians skilled in physical diagnosis and bedside teaching.
 Examples follow:

 - Stethoscope Rounds : Cardiologists follow resident teams and teach cardiac auscultation skills.

 - "Sherlock Holmes Rounds" : Conducted by master clinician, Bilal Ahmed, MD, with emphasis on observational skills in clinical medicine.

 - Bugs and Drugs Rounds: Infectious Disease attendings discuss challenging infectious disease cases.

 Noon conferences are held five days a week at both Strong Memorial Hospital and Highland Hospital.
 Each year, the series begins with coverage of common medical emergencies.
 For the remainder of the year, the conference series covers core topics in ambulatory and inpatient internal medicine.
-Also included are twice-monthly journal club, twice-monthly EKG conference, and monthly morbidity and mortality conference.
+Also included are monthly journal club, twice-monthly EKG conference, and monthly morbidity and mortality conference.
 On the first Friday of each month, noon conference is a program business meeting, so residents can discuss issues and concerns with the Chief Residents and Program Directors.
 Other Friday noon conferences (referred to as Fun Fridays) cover a wide range on entertaining non-medical topics.